-We would be suspicious of any manufacturer of a genuine composting toilet who claimed they had never had flies in one of their composting toilets.
+We would be a bit surprised if any manufacturer of genuine composting toilets claimed they had never had flies in one of their toilets.
 There are a large number of dung fly species in the UK and due to their small size they can fairly easily find their way into a toilet vault.
-However, we are pleased to report that a recent survey of our toilets very rarely report any problem with flies.
+However, we are pleased to report that owners of our toilets very rarely report any problem with flies.
 It they do it is usually because the vault contents have become too wet.
 This might be due to inadequate maintenance for the level of use and can usually be resolved by a change in the management regime.
-The most likely cause is due to high moisture content in the vault and this may be caused by failure to clean the urine separating system.
-To a large extent fly larvae will be eaten by other small predators in the compost pile.
-However, we cannot completely guarantee fly free performance due to the complex nature of composting processes.
 Dung flies are not likely to act as disease vectors because they are not usually attracted to food.

 A light could be fitted, running from a photovoltaic panel or a mains supply, but NatSol does not supply cubicle lights.

 NatSol has developed some single chamber designs.
 Whilst twin vault toilets have many advantages there are situations where single chamber designs may be more appropriate.
-The COMPUS COMPACT is suitable for low use private situations and the Zero Discharge is suitable for high use public toilets.
+The NatSol Compact toilet is suitable for low use private situations and the Zero Discharge is suitable for high use public toilets.

 It depends on the situation.
 If used as the only toilet by people living on site then typically up to 5 people.
 For daytime use, e.g. on allotment sites, up to 25 uses per day.
 Intermittent peak loadings can be much higher.